IDCI-Consulting/MetastazBundle/README.md

     $YourClassObj->getMetastaz('ns', 'key');

 If the instance pool is enabled, you must call the *flushMetastaz* method in order to process write operations.
-Else writing operations run when you call to putMetastaz method
+Else a writing operations is executed when you call to putMetastaz method

     $YourClassObj->flushMetastaz();